Your Study Abroad Experience

 Re-Entry and Reverse Culture Shock

-According to What's Up with Culture, an online course for studying abroad, returning home brings its own set of stresses.
-The Study Abroad Team is here as a resource and there is never shame in seeking someone to speak about the social and psychological adjustments.
-For more information about reverse culture shock, participate in the free online course, What's Up with Culture.
+- According to What's Up with Culture, an online course for studying abroad, returning home brings its own set of stresses.
+The Study Abroad Team is here as a resource and there is never shame in seeking someone to speak about the social and psychological adjustments or you can visit MSU Counseling Services.

 Engage with Study Abroad